 Audiobook Pick-of-the-Week: Sharpe's Rifles, by Bernard Cornwell, narrated by Frederick Davidson

-This entry was posted on Monday, July 2nd, 2012 at 9:34 am and is filed under Ideas.
+This entry was posted on Monday, July 2nd, 2012 at 9:34 am and is filed under Ideas, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.